 - Customers pull up to a parking spot and scan a unique QR code.

 - They interact with a bot within mobile messaging that confirms information like order number.

 - Then customers simply wait in their car for an associate to bring out their order with a persistent channel open for status updates or other communication.

 Brands can take similar measures to a true in-store shopping experience, leveraging Conversational AI activated by QR codes to create opportunities for virtual in-store support from remote associates while shopping or standing in line.

-<kicker-title>But Conversational AI for retail can go far beyond sales and care support:<kicker-title>
+Conversational AI for retail can go far beyond what you may imagine

 Pretty much anything you can do in a store, you can recreate in a digital capacity via messaging.
 For example, a jewelry company can provide personal stylists, proactive outreach for special occasions and reminders, virtual showrooms and try-ons, video appointments, and more — all from a customer’s favorite messaging channel.
 A major jewelry retailer has big plans to take on this exact challenge after they saw $50M in incremental revenue attributed to messaging-assisted sales in just 6 months (and that’s during a pandemic!).

 Similar to how holiday shopping can bring a lot of extra foot traffic to your stores, you’re likely to see some massive (if somewhat hard to predict) surges in digital volume as well.
 Just like you would hire seasonal employees to help cover shifts and manage increased volume, Conversational AI can help you manage fluctuations in sales and service demands.
 For hands-on assistance building out your program, LivePerson’s contact center as a service (CCaaS) is a managed solution that offers “surge protection” so that your brand is ready for anything.